arnitdo/gpguio/README.md

 Dependencies :
 python3, guizero and tkinter

-  for tkinter(LINUX ONLY) run - sudo apt install python3-tk
+  tkinter comes installed with python installations in Windows andd Mac for tkinter(LINUX ONLY) run - sudo apt install python3-tk

-  for guizero(ANY OS) run - pip3 install guizero
+  for guizero(ALL OS) run - pip3 install guizero

 Welcome to gpguio